-How to Set the Right Goals for Content Marketing
+How to Set Goals for Content Marketing

 Content is king, and content marketers are under pressure to create more of it than ever before.
 According to Ahrefs, 82 percent of marketers are currently investing in content marketing.